lquessenberry/drupalx-decoupled/README.md

 2. **Component Development**:
    - Use Storybook for component development and testing
-   - Run `npm run storybook` to access the component library
+   - Run `ddev start-storybook` to access the component library
    - Components are located in `nextjs/components/nodes/`

 3. **GraphQL Integration**: